openshift/openshift-origin-design/designs/virtualization/4.5/Uninstall-cnv/uninstall-cnv.md

 When `uninstall` is selected the user is presented with a confirmation dialog notifying that:
 - This action requires deletion of all VMs
-- There are [x] VMs found, with an external link to view them
+- There are [x] VMs found, with an external link to view them (in another browser tab)
 - A confirmation string box, where the user need to type the operators name.

 ![Modal migrate](img/Uninstall-3-0.jpg)